 The second was a disastrous quarter that occurred under his leadership.
-In late June 1997, Apple’s latest quarter contributed to an overall deficit of $1.6 billion that had accumulated during Amelio’s reign.
+In June 1997, Apple’s latest quarter contributed to an overall deficit of $1.6 billion that had accumulated during Amelio’s reign.
 The slump effectively wiped out every cent of profit Cupertino had earned since fiscal 1991.

-The third was Jobs, who was now a far more seasoned corporate in-fighter than the unpolished leader who had been forced out of Apple 12 years earlier.
+The third factor was Jobs, who was now a far more seasoned corporate in-fighter than the unpolished leader who had been forced out of Apple 12 years earlier.
 Regardless of whether Jobs pulled strings behind the scenes to oust Amelio, he was perceived by Apple’s board as being a solid candidate for running the company.
 By 1997, Jobs had become a billionaire thanks to his role running Pixar.
 He seemed to hold many of the answers Apple needed.

 Amelio leaves with a windfall

 When asked to leave Apple, Amelio initially protested.
 He said he simply needed more time to turn the company around.
 As it happened, Jobs later pursued many of Amelio’s strategies — simplifying Apple’s product lines, hoarding cash, releasing some great products.
 (In fact, Jobs would take them one step further.)